Devil-Gaming-Studios/Context_compresser/README.md

 and run compression.
 You'll see token counts before/after, a compression bar, and a line-by-line diff — kept lines in green, removed lines struck through in rust.

+Four tabs in the workspace:

+- **Text / Repo** — paste or drop a single file/blob and compress it
+- **Diff / PR** — paste a unified diff (or a GitHub PR URL) and compress just the changed blocks + their dependencies
+- **Chat History** — paste or drop a ChatGPT/claude.ai/generic conversation export (`.json`), set how many recent turns to protect verbatim and a duplicate-turn threshold, and compress the rest.
+Results show a per-turn breakdown (role, action taken, token counts) and a "Copy as messages JSON" button that reconstructs a clean `[{role, content}, ...]` transcript ready to feed back into an API call
+- **Presets & Models** — inspect the built-in presets and tokenizer profiles

+### Browser & editor extensions

+The header has one-click downloads for the browser extension (`.zip`, load unpacked into Chrome/Edge) and the VS Code extension (`.vsix`, install via **Extensions → … → Install from VSIX…**) — no need to build either from source.
+Both talk to the same backend as the web app and CLI; see `extension/README.md` and `extension-vscode/README.md` for what each one does.

 ### API endpoints